DarrenN/EventedArray/README.md

 ```

-Pop open the `/tests` directory, I've got a bunch of stuff in there.
+Pop open the `/test` directory, I've got a bunch of stuff in there.
+This is a really [simple animation example](https://github.com/DarrenN/JSEnumerable/blob/master/test/test-animation.html) using a set-sized buffer.

 #### Dependencies